John Hayden (ice hockey): Playing career

 As an impending restricted free agent, Hayden was not tendered a qualifying offer by the Coyotes, releasing him as a free agent.
 On July 29, 2021, Hayden was signed to a one-year, two-way contract with the Buffalo Sabres.

 On July 14, 2022, Hayden was signed as a free agent to a one-year, two-way contract with the Seattle Kraken.

+On June 25, 2025, a promotional film shoot to promote youth hockey featuring Hayden and Seattle Kraken's mascot, Buoy, was interrupted when a grizzly bear aggressively approached the group while Hayden fly fished in Alaska's Katmai National Park and Preserve.
+The group waded away from the bear as it approached before the bear eventually turned around.

 Personal life

 Hayden is the son of Diana and Mark Hayden.
 His brother, Will attended Wake Forest University and his sister Catherine plays for the University of North Carolina field hockey team.

 While attending Yale, Hayden majored in political science where he balanced his coursework while playing for the Blackhawks and graduated in 2017.

 He also worked as an intern for the Pelican Breeze apparel company.